elasticdotventures/dotfiles/README.md

 # 📺 WIP/PREVIEW

 I've done a quick preview of some of the Azure CLI driven through fzf-tmux, sponge, jq, and awk.
+Please excuse the janky preview here (there is a bug in asciicast thumbnail generator, it's fine in the video)

 [![asciicast](https://asciinema.org/a/QxGcR4JrvSI6ReVi4dhwsYkUP.png)](https://asciinema.org/a/QxGcR4JrvSI6ReVi4dhwsYkUP)